santedb/dev-doc/santedb/applets/packaging-applets.md

 3. When prompted enter the private key password for your PFX file
    1. Alternately you can save the password in a file and use --keyPassword parameter \(make sure the key password file and PFX file are kept out of source control\)
-4. Upload myapp.pak to your OpenIZ IMS server
+4. Upload myapp.pak to your SanteDB HDS server
-5. Join your OpenIZ IMS server with the disconnected client
+5. Join your SanteDB HDS server with the disconnected client
    1. Your IMS server may not start or may refuse to applets signed from third party keys.
 If this is the case add the thumbprint of your signing key to &lt;trustedPublishers&gt;
    2. The disconnected client may warn that the application is from an unknown publisher
    3. Note that contents of the controller files are minified, so running `sdb-dcc --debug` will require un-minification tools to debug.